carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 - "Recognize serial and parallel paterns"
 - "Identify problems that can be parallelized"
 - "Identify common pitfalls"
-- "View performance on system monitor"
-- "Do timing/benchmarking"
 keypoints:
 - "Programs are parallelizable if you can identify independent tasks."
 - "To make programs scalable, you need to chunk the work."